tylerlong/subx-demo-todomvc/README.md

-# Markdown Editor
+# Todo List

-Markdown editor powered by SubX and React.
+Todo List powered by SubX and React.

 ## todo